open-contracting-extensions/ocds_eu_extension/README.md

 ### 2020-07-13

-* Add the 'securityClearanceDeadline' code to the `+milestoneType.csv` codelist.
+* Add 'securityClearanceDeadline' code to the `+milestoneType.csv` codelist patch.

 ### 2020-04-29